CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/simple-views.md

 # Simple Views

-## What is CompuTec AppEngine Simple View?
+CompuTec AppEngine Simple View is an OData v4-based tool designed to provide a unified and efficient way to consume data directly from the database.
+It simplifies data retrieval, making it easier to integrate with Web API clients or user interfaces

-CompuTec AppEngine Simple View is an Odata v4-based tool providing a unified data consumption method (directly from the database).
+---

-### Features
+## Key Features

-- simplified data consumption in Web API client or UI
+- **Simplified Data Consumption**: Enables seamless data retrieval for Web API clients and UIs.
-- supports OData V4
+- O**Data v4 Support**: Leverages the latest OData standards for efficient data querying.
-- supports SAP HANA and Microsoft SQL Server.
+- **Database Compatibility**: Works with both SAP HANA and Microsoft SQL Server.

 ![Custom Views](./media/simple-views/custom-views.webp)

 ### Request

-Request URL
+To retrieve data using Simple View, use the following request format:

 ```text
 http://{ae_url}/odata/CustomViews/Views.Custom(Id='<plugin identifier>:<view identifier>')